eponsonby/ATP-Support/job-announcement-playbook/details/requirements/conditions-of-employment.md

 ### Student loan repayment incentive

-We recommend that this information be given in the [Benefits](../../benefits#agency-benefits) section.
+We recommend that this information is given in the [Benefits](../../benefits#agency-benefits) section.